Frequently Asked Questions

 The test can be taken any time during a student's final year.
 Testing before the final semester is recommended for students planning to relocate, complete internships, fulfill clinical training, or participate in study abroad programs.

 Testing ends shortly before finals each semester.
 Students waiting to see if they will be allowed to graduate should take the exam early instead of waiting for a determination or final grades.
 No individual test sessions will be arranged to fulfill this requirement after scheduled testing ends each semester.

 The CCTST is a multiple-choice test similar to other standardized tests you have taken in your educational career.
 However, it is a separate test from the Major Field Test, another graduation requirement.
 Major Field Tests are exams administered by programs based upon content covered in a student's major.
 Please contact your program's departmental representative for dates and times these tests will be given.
 Exemption requests for the Major Field Test must be directed to your academic advisor or department chair.

 Senior Exit Exams are electronic tests that must be administered in a proctored computer lab.
-If you take classes online and live outside of the Middle Tennessee/Southern Kentucky area, please notify our office by email at email@example.com from your student email account with your name, A number and explanation of circumstances.
+If you take classes online and live outside of the immediate Middle Tennessee/Southern Kentucky area, please notify our office by email at firstname.lastname@example.org from your student email account with your name, A number and explanation of circumstances.
 Your situation and student records will be evaluated to see if you qualify for an exemption.
 Please check and update current mailing address in AP OneStop before requesting an exemption.
 Our office will send responses to official student email addresses only.

 Any student who has a disability that may affect his/her academic performance is encouraged to contact the Office of Disability Services to schedule testing by calling (931) 221-6230, by TTY at (931) 221- 6278, by fax at (931) 221-7102 or by email at email@example.com.